wangfowen/owenwangdotcom/_posts/2013-11-21-grovember.md

 Browsing the internet, errands, and chores I counted as "no goal".
 Classes and time spent studying for them went into "classes".
-French class was an exception
-- I stuck that in "french".
+French class was an exception &ndash; I stuck that in "french".

 Since every item was given only one label, I chose the one that seemed the most fitting.
 Cooking with friends is both socializing and cooking, but I'd be doing